 Perks to having HTTPS:

-Having one of these locks at the top of your screen not only provides some security, it also allows you to build trust with your clients.
-As an end user accessing a website, there’s nothing more comforting than seeing that lock proudly displayed at the top of your page!
+Having one of these locks at the top of your screen not only provides some security, but it also allows you to build trust with your clients.
+As an end-user accessing a website, there’s nothing more comforting than seeing that lock proudly displayed at the top of your page!

 How to set it all up

 If you’ve decided that you need an SSL/HTTPS certification and you’re wondering what the next step is, then this part is for you!